wkumari/draft-wkumari-opsawg-sdi/README.md

    If the file is encrypted, the device will attempt to decrypt and parse the file.
 If able, it will install the configuration, and start using it.
-If it cannot decrypt the file, or if parsing the configurations fails, the device will either abort the auto-install process, or will repeat this process until it succeeds.
+If it cannot decrypt the file, or if parsing the configuration fails, the device will either abort the auto-install process, or repeat this process until it succeeds.
 When retrying, care should be taken to not overwhelm the server hosting the encrypted configuration files.
 It is suggested that the device retry every 5 minutes for the first hour, and then every hour after that.
    As it is expected that devices may be installed well before the configuration file is ready, a maximum number of retries is not specified.

    Note that the device only needs to be able to download the